 Which would you rather endure: a visit to the dentist or a payroll audit?
 If you chose the dental visit, you’re probably not alone.
 But an audit can be pain-free if you’re properly prepared for it.
 Here’s how to make your business audit-ready.

-Sure, the Canada Revenue Agency (CRA) reviews every individual file for errors and omissions.
-But being chosen to be audited doesn’t automatically mean that the CRA thinks you have done something wrong.
+The Canada Revenue Agency (CRA) reviews every individual file for errors and omissions.
+But being chosen to be audited doesn’t automatically mean the CRA thinks you’ve done something wrong.
 The larger purpose of the CRA’s auditing process is to ensure their systems and procedures work as they should and to encourage tax compliance.

-If your payroll account has been chosen for auditing, an auditor will contact you and arrange for an audit to occur either at a Canada Revenue Agency office or at your place of business.
+If your payroll account is selected for auditing, expect to hear from an auditor.
+The auditor arranges for an audit to occur either at a Canada Revenue Agency office or your place of business.
 In either case, the auditor wants to examine your business records, including:

-When the audit is complete, the auditor will let you know what adjustments need to be made to your return(s) or inform you that no changes are necessary.
-You will have a chance to discuss the adjustments if you want, or have some time to analyze them.
+When the audit is complete, the auditor lets you know what adjustments need to be made to your return(s), or they inform you that no changes are necessary.
+You discuss any adjustments with the tax auditor or request some time to analyze them.
 An audit usually takes one to two weeks.

 Speed Up the Payroll Audit with Preparation

 The best way to prepare for an audit is to ensure your business records are complete, organized, and accessible.
 If an audit is being done in a CRA office, an auditor usually requests specific records, such as payroll information.
 Having all your records relating to payroll organized and up-to-date makes it much easier to find what the auditor asks for.
 Efficient payroll software will be handy in this case.